damjanprvc/style-embedded-musicvae/README.md

 ReStyle-MusicVAE, is a system for human-AI co-creation in music composition.
 More specifically, ReStyle-MusicVAE combines the automatic melody generation and variation approach of MusicVAE and adds semantic control dimensions to further steer the process.
 To this end, expert-annotated melody lines created for music production are used to define stylistic anchors, which serve as semantic references for interpolation.
 We present an easy-to-use web app built on top of the Magenta.js JavaScript library and pre-trained MusicVAE checkpoints.

+## How to run

+The project relies on pretrained MusicVAE checkpoints.
+The checkpoints can either be used local or the hosted by Google Magenta ones.
+Select the appropriate option in the `composer.components.ts` file.
+(Go to https://goo.gl/magenta/musicvae-checkpoints to see all checkpoint urls)

+Run as usual: `ng serve`

 ----

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.